Land High-Quality SEO Clients With This Cold Email Tactic

 I come from the world of SEO and have a heavy link-building background.

-Instead, you should know exactly:
+Instead of being led by guesswork, you should know exactly:

-• why that particular contact is relevant
+• why that particular contact is relevant to SEO performance

 • what would be the best way to approach that person/company

 Not all clients are created equal, and oftentimes (much like it is the case with backlinks themselves) it is not about quantity, but quality.
-Sending our properly written cold emails is the best fit for those looking to win fresh SEO clients, and your success in this area largely depends on the following steps:
+Sending out properly written cold emails is the best fit for those looking to win fresh SEO clients, and your success in this area largely depends on the following steps:

-• Determining who your ICPs (Ideal Customer Personas) are.
+• Determining who your ICPs (Ideal Customer Personas) are

-• Filtering through them and targeting highly-qualified prospects.
+• Filtering through them and targeting highly-qualified prospects

-• Knowing how to write effective SEO cold emails that will gain traction.
+• Knowing how to write effective SEO cold emails that will gain traction

 Here’s how to land, not just more, but better clients for your business using these simple lead generation steps and potent (spam-free) outreach hacks.